igrishaev/blog/_posts/2022-12-03-clojure-guide.md

 (update :body json/parse-string ->kebab-case-keyword)
 ~~~

 What is really bad with `#(...)`, the arguments have no names and thus lack semantics.
-The `(fn ...)` form can be easily put on the top level of a module and transformed into `defn`, so it can be tested in REPL and in unit tests.
+The `(fn ...)` form can be easily put on the top level of a module and transformed into `defn`, so it can be tested in REPL or unit tests.

 ~~~clojure
 (fn [product]